failure-driven/test-driven-rails-template/README.md

         - [ ] Form field with errors?
         - [ ] React component

+[ ] has an issue with method: :delete and turbo
 [x] annotations
     - [x] controllers `chusaku`
     - [x] models `annotaterb`